 What Factors Affect How Long Cocaine Can Last in the Body?

-Since these times are only average amounts, and not set values, there can be some deviation.
-A person’s body chemistry, history with the drug, and usage habits all affect how much metabolites build up in the body and remain detectable.
+Individual Variance.
+A person’s body chemistry, history with the drug, and usage habits all affect how much metabolites may build up in the body and remain detectable.
 Higher dosages and greater frequency of use will obviously allow cocaine traces to linger in the system longer.
-Other contributing factors include:

 High body weight.
 Fatty tissues can absorb and store benzoylecgonine, holding the metabolites in the body.
 Having a higher BMI thus provides more fat to store benzoylecgonine, making traces of cocaine linger for much longer.